Six killed after truck collides with bus in Karnataka, most victims charred to death: Police | Business

 The bus with 32 occupants, including 30 passengers was on its way from Bengaluru to Gokarna.
 The vehicle was engulfed in flames under the impact of the collision and most of the deceased were burnt alive inside the bus at Golarthi in Hiriyur Taluk, he added.

-According to Bandaru, 29 people had booked the bus.
+According to Bandaru, 29 people had booked ticket in the bus.
 One did not turn up for journey.
-So there were 30 people comprising 28 passengers, bus driver and cleaner, when the bus left Bengaluru.
-On the way two people boarded the bus.
+So there were 30 people comprising 28 passengers, bus driver and cleaner, when it left Bengaluru.
+On the way, two people boarded the bus.

 The bus driver and cleaner escaped.